Being the third movie in Lars Von Trier's

-- Double Standard: Rape, Female on Male: When Seligman tries to force himself onto Joe, she rightfully defends herself by shooting him.
-However, in the first half of the movie, Joe rapes a man on the train despite repeated protests and refusals from him, an act which neither calls rape (although Joe says it was wrong)-Seligman, meanwhile, defends it.
+- Double Standard: Rape, Female on Male: When Seligman tries to force himself onto Joe, she rightfully defends herself, though shooting him was a too harsh solution.
+However, in the first half of the movie, Joe rapes a man on the train despite repeated protests and refusals from him, an act which neither calls rape (although Joe says it was wrong) - Seligman, meanwhile, defends it.

 - Downer Beginning: The film starts with Seligman finding Joe beaten and bleeding in an alley.

 - Downer Ending: After a long life of cold and shallow sex, Joe finally finds a true friend in the asexual virgin Seligman.
 Then he tries to rape her, and she kills him.

 - Extremely Short Timespan: The entirety of Joe and Seligman's conversation takes place over the course of one night.

 - Fan Disservice: Halfway through the film, the sex will look like it's straight out of a textbook.
 Come Volume II, it grows more and more disturbing.
 When it finally comes to the lesbian sex scene, Joe starts crying.